 In early 2016, the FBI went to court in an effort to force Apple to write custom “back door” software for use against recent encrypted iPhones.
 In a move nobody would have expected from Apple prior to the Snowden revelations, Apple stood up to the bullies and refused to cooperate.
-As this is written nobody knows how far Apple is prepared to go.
-As of today it appears they can’t get in, nobody knows if that will be true if a month or when the statute of limitations for that tomato you threw at a neo-Nazi runs out.
+In the end, Apple stood strong and the FBI resorted to an outside hacker presumably to bypass some part of Apple’s security protecting devices “encrypted” with those weak numerical “knock patterns.”

 What the FBI tried and failed to demand from Apple was that they themselves write a “crack” or backdoor that could be installed after the fact on a phone taken while locked from a previously unknown target.
-For political reasons they are using the San Bernardino (ISIS/Daesh) shooter’s phone as the test case.
-It is known they have wanted laws restricting encryption for at least a year prior to this incident-and that they actually want Apple to help them unlock at least ten more phones.
+For political reasons they used the San Bernardino (ISIS/Daesh) shooter’s phone as the test case.
+It is known they wanted laws restricting encryption for at least a year prior to this incident-and that they actually want Apple to help them unlock at least ten more phones.
 This is not about Daesh, and not about Apple either: it’s about the FBI wanting to be able to unlock YOUR phone, YOUR data any time they want.

 In the field of cryptography, a cipher is only considered secure if an adversary can know everything about it except the actual key used, and then only if the number of possible keys exceeds the ability of an adversary to try them all.
-A lock on your door that can be defeated anyone who knows how it goes together without needing the key is no lock at all.
+A lock on your door that can be defeated by anyone who knows how it goes together without needing the key is no lock at all.
 A lock that can be opened by trying every key on the burglar’s keyring in it is no good either.
 If the news reports are true, Apple’s defense against brute-force attack on phone encryption is comparable to that lock being on a safe full of secret papers and a special ignition device burning the safe’s contents if ten wrong keys are tried.
-The FBI wants Apple to help them defuse the igniter, so they can open the lock, which they say has too few possible keys or user using keys out of too small a subset of keys.
+The FBI wanted Apple to help them defuse the igniter, so they could open the lock, which they say has too few possible keys or user using keys out of too small a subset of keys.

-If the passphrase is the username, “123456,” “admin,” or “God” it will be one of the first three tried and could be cracked in less than a minute by a person simply using the device normally.
+If the passphrase is the username, “123456,” “admin,” or “God” it will be one of the first four tried and could be cracked in less than a minute by a person simply using the device normally.
 I myself have found this useful when encountering toilets locked with the common 5 button mechanical locks.
 Things like “1-2-5” and “1-2-4” seem to work a lot more often than one would expect, and there are only 128 possible combinations as no button can be used twice.

 A multiple word phrase not found in any book ever published is the minimum necessary to secure an ordinary computer against any kind of determined decryption attempt not only by law enforcement but by any hacker with access to a gaming computer.
 Gaming computers running powerful graphics card based password-cracking software are known as “first password shooters” and essentially can get into anything the FBI or Secret Service can crack by trying lots of different keys.
 Once such attackers are in, things like banking and credit card information are at risk of being sold to the highest bidder.
 A long passphrase not found in any book can stop these systems, a long random character string is the “gold standard” of security but hard to memorize.
 A passphrase written down or stored on a flash drive is equally useless against police raids and any other burglars.

-Thus, Apple used the data destroying backup security system to cover for the very weak “knock patterns” commonly used for smartphone encryption.
-I do not know if it is possible to use an actual secure passphrase to lock an iPhone, if it is and the intended target used one the FBI’s demand would not help them at all.
+In summary, Apple used the data destroying backup security system to cover for the very weak “knock patterns” commonly used for smartphone encryption.
+I do not know if it is possible to use an actual secure passphrase to lock an iPhone (like on Android), if it is and the intended target used one the FBI’s demand would not help them at all.
 Only an always-on keylogger, data backup to a cloud server that cannot be turned off, or prior access to a known target to install/activate a passphrase logger could help them then.

 Apple now says they intend to modify future iPhones so the firmware cannot be “updated” or modified on a locked machine without the passphrase at all, no matter what any court may demand.
-This might be insurance against someone like Donald Trump taking office, which could create a nightmare scenario where millions of people in the US depend on encryption to stay out of internment camps or worse.
+This might be insurance against someone like Donald Trump demanding routine backdoor installation, which could create a nightmare scenario where millions of people in the US depend on encryption to stay out of internment camps or worse.